AdobeDocs/commerce-admin.en/help/b2b/sales-rep-initiates-quote.md

    Shipping options are locked on checkout.

-   For details on the buyer adding a shipping address, see [Quotes](account-dashboard-my-quotes.md)
+   For more information, see [My quotes](account-dashboard-my-quotes.md).

 1. Process the quote.